jethrocarr/pupistry/README.md

 ### Puppet Code Structure

-The following is the expected minmum structure of the Puppetcode repository to enable it to work with Pupistry:
+The following is the expected minimum structure of the Puppetcode repository to enable it to work with Pupistry:

     /Puppetfile